FloorD/arrrrcamp_talk/talk.md

 He says the most amazing stuff.
 A selection:

 I like real time.
 It’s so fast.
+I would like to see the kids of this shit. (the children of an element) I'm not a VCS. (answer to 'you silly git')
 I consider my laptop both secure an compromised.
 It’s like Schrödingers Katze.
 I’m a binary shopper.
 It’s either a ‘yes’ or I hate it.
 There’s always something to google on the internet.